0x3327/ZKFloat/readme.md

 - `addFloats` - Addition of floats
 - `mulFloats` - Multiplication of floats
 - `subFloats` - Subtraction of floats
+- `divFloats` - Dividing of floats
 - `truncate` - Internal method for truncating mantissa values which overflows the maximum number of significant digits.
 - `relu` - ReLU activation function, used in ANN models.

 ## Future work
-- Support for division operation
 - Removing explicit sign attribute when [Noir](https://noir-lang.org/) language adds support for signed values
 - More complex arithmetic operations